-The term whole food plant-based usually describes a fully vegan diet that doesn’t contain any heavily processed foods.
+A WFPB diet is short for a “whole food plant-based diet” and is often used to describe a fully vegan diet that doesn’t contain any heavily processed foods.
 So, no meat, poultry, fish, dairy, eggs, or honey, but also no refined grains, added sugars or added fats (like oils).

 - Whole food: unrefined, unprocessed or minimally processed food